 We will therefore be able to decide to go on a trip whenever we wish, whether it be according to the temperature or to less hectic periods to travel and thus less expensive.
 We will be able to offer help to our loved ones whenever they need it.
 We will be able to live according to the rhythm of the seasons, without having to waste any beautiful sunny day in a dark office to try and meet a deadline we care nothing about.
 We will basically be able to truly organize our activities as we see fit and our time will rightly be ours.

-I use the word retirees lightly because reaching financial independence will not mean that we will never receive a salary or monetary compensation for things we will do once we leave our full-time jobs.
+Reaching financial independence will not mean that we will immediately quit our jobs or never receive a salary or monetary compensation for things we will do.
 It will simply mean that we will not depend on such a revenue to fund our cost of living since our investments will cover all of our expenses.

 We’ll also be free to choose to work on terms that meet our desired lifestyle better whether that means to do so on a part time basis, as an entrepreneur or by taking several months of unpaid leave if and when possible.